TykTechnologies/tyk-docs-hugo/tyk-docs/content/tyk-stack/tyk-multi-data-centre/tyk-multi-data-centre.md

 1. A master Tyk cluster, this can be active or inactive, what is important is that the master Tyk installation is not tagged or sharded or zoned in any way, it stores configurations for all valid APIs (this is to facilitate key creation).
 2. MDCB instances to handle the RPC connections.
-3. The Tyk Slave clusters, these consist of Tyk Nodes and an isolated Redis DB.
+3. The Tyk worker clusters, these consist of Tyk Nodes and an isolated Redis DB.

 {{< note success >}}
 **Note**

-If setting up MDCB locally for a Proof of Concept, your Redis instances for the master and the slaves MUST be different.
+If setting up MDCB locally for a Proof of Concept, your Redis instances for the master and the workers MUST be different.
 {{< /note >}}